CALL FOR ABSTRACTS

 Presentation Formats At The Conference

-There will be five types of presentation formats at the Conference.
+There will be four types of presentation formats at the Conference.

 Combined submission of 4 – 6 individual presentations submitted by one author on behalf of the group and under one common theme.
 Preference is generally given to symposia that include diverse presenters (i.e. not all speakers from the same research team), ideally comprising speakers from at least two States/Territories/Nations.
 The time allocated per symposium is generally 60-90 minutes; session time will be confirmed in the acceptance letters.